Skip to content

 • operation-level security annotations replace inherited interface defaults

-• @no-security on an operation clears inherited interface-level security requirements
+• @no_security on an operation clears inherited interface-level security requirements

 Recommended override model: